The Commission's Food, Dining and Nutrition resources aim to support high-quality, enjoyable food and dining experiences for aged care residents.

 The second webinar featured the Commission’s Chief Clinical Advisor in conversation with residential aged care provider Whiddon.
 They discussed the journey Whiddon has been on to deliver good food and nutrition to residents.
 The recording of this session is available.

-Webinars 3 and 4 will be held in early 2023 and will cover swallowing issues and oral health.
+Webinar 4 will be held shortly, and will cover oral health.

 What innovations are providers using to improve meals, nutrition and the dining experience for consumers at their residential aged care services?